extrabacon/dynamodb-model/README.md

 ### Using a model to interact with a DynamoDB table

-Using a model allows you to interact with a DynamoDB table represented by a `Schema`.

-Example:
+The `Model` class provides the high-level API you use to interact with the table, such as reading and writing data.
+The model class uses the official AWS SDK which already implement most of the best practices, such as automatic retries on a "HTTP 400: Capacity Exceeded" error.

 ```javascript
 var DynamoDBModel = require('dynamodb-model');